Automattic/gutenberg-everywhere-chrome/README.md

 ## Development

-The editor is found in `src`, with the Chrome code in `background.js` and `manifest.json`.
+The editor is found in `src`, with the Chrome code in `extension/background.js` and `manifest.json`.

 Running `yarn start` will build the development version of the extension.
 See the *Installing* section for details of how to load the extension.
+You will need to refresh the extension each time a change is made.

+## Releases

+Pre-built versions can be found in the [releases](https://github.com/Automattic/gutenberg-everywhere-chrome/releases) section.
+Follow the *Installing* instructions for details about loading an extension into Chrome.

+To distribute a release on Github:
+- Ensure `GITHUB_TOKEN` has been set with a [personal access token](https://github.com/settings/tokens/new?scopes=repo) for this repo.
+- `yarn dist` will build, zip, and upload the release to this repo

 ## Installing